BedlingtonStation PrimarySchool

 CONTEXT

 Hello Time Agents.
 You will work under the direction of The Time Council at The Time Institute.
-I am Agar, your Time Council guide.
+I am Aega, your Time Council guide.
 You must research and investigate time anomalies cause by the time-trickster Vortex as she travels through time.
 You will present the information you find to The Time Council in order to restore the timeline.
 Protect the past.
 Save the future!

 BROADENING EXPERIENCES